 If you are on the market for new windows or upgrading your old windows chances are you will hear the words “double glazing”.
 When a person first hears the term “double glazing” they may attempt to interpret this as something different than what it actually means.

 The phrase double glaze simply refers to two panes of glass with a very small space in between them.
-The space is tightly sealed to ensure no moisture or air movement can get between the two panes.
+The space tightly sealed to ensure no moisture or air movement can get between the two panes.

 Double glazing is when two panes of windows are brought together in a unit and then sealed through a special process.
 The space between the two panes of windows is very small and traps still air which creates insulation for the windows.

-Why Double Glazing is Worth the Extra Cost
+Why Double Glazing Worth the Extra Cost

 There are now great products on the market such as Thermawood which means you no longer have to replace the frames.
 This system enables you to now fit your existing windows with retrofit double glazing which is great to ensure you don’t compromise the appearance or the character of the home.